kamilchm/hopper/README.md

 ## Installing hop

-To install single hop or list of hops, issue the following command:
+To install single hop, issue the following command:

-    $ hop install hop_name1 hop_name2
+    $ hop install hop_name

-You could also use wildcards in names likes:
+You could also use wildcards in names like:

     $ hop install hop_*